Hiding A GPS Device In A Child’s Shoes

 Proponents of a plan that would require children to keep live tracking systems on them at all times explain that the monitoring technology can offer a wide range of benefits.
 First of all, GPS programs implemented at the high school level among troubled teens already have a proven track record of improving attendance which results in improvement of grades.
 Having a tool in places that would guarantee every child is attending class would only help cultivate and nurture an environment where kids never felt the temptation to “ditch” or arrive late to class.
 What is even more important is that if a kid was recorded not being in class, school authorities would be able to quickly locate the student to make certain that the student was not hurt or in any other danger.
 This would help improve safety all across the board.
 Basically, parents could activate the tracker whenever they dropped off their son or daughter at school or a local bus stop, and the GPS tracker would be left activated all the way up until the time the child arrived home from school.
 Anytime the personal tracking system needed to be accessed in that window it could be easily done by either the parent or school officials.

-Although there is no denying a great deal of positive things could come from any plan that would put live personal tracking solutions such as the SpaceHawk GPS on children for monitoring purposes, many opponents state that such a plan would be both fiscally irresponsible and a invasion of privacy.
+Although there is no denying many positive things that could come from any plan that would put live personal tracking solutions such as the SpaceHawk GPS on children for monitoring purposes, many opponents state that such a plan would be both fiscally irresponsible and an invasion of privacy.
 “It is not that we do not want to improve child safety because nothing could be further from the truth”, explained a person in opposition to any plan to bring GPS to elementary schools.
 “I simply believe that through the use of hidden camera systems, increased police presence and other surveillance strategies that the same goal can be obtained without such personal intrusion and financial cost.”

 Some parents also state that such technological tools were not in place when they were young, and nothing bad happened so why would it matter if such tools were in place now?